limebit/medmodels/docs/user_guide/02_medrecord.md

 - [`nodes()`](medmodels.medrecord.medrecord.MedRecord.nodes){target="_blank"} : Lists the node indices in the MedRecord instance.
 - [`node[]`](medmodels.medrecord.medrecord.MedRecord.node){target="_blank"} : Provides access to node information within the MedRecord instance via an indexer, returning a dictionary with node indices as keys and node attributes as values.
+- [`edge[]`](medmodels.medrecord.medrecord.MedRecord.edge){target="_blank"} : Provides access to edge attributes within the MedRecord via an indexer, returning a dictionary with edge indices and edge attributes as values.
 - [`groups()`](medmodels.medrecord.medrecord.MedRecord.groups){target="_blank"} : Lists the groups in the MedRecord instance.
 - [`nodes_in_group()`](medmodels.medrecord.medrecord.MedRecord.nodes_in_group){target="_blank"} : Retrieves the node indices associated with the specified group(s) in the MedRecord.
 :::